black-perl/mailman-cli/readups/client-side-filtering/readme.md

            member_count: 3 } ],
       http_etag: '"eafe2044642b827b582fa5884bdafcab3a177bd2"' }

-The current implementation does not support the chaining style syntax but this can be achived by making a `queue` of such `filter functions` and call them after the data is returned in the call to `get` before calling the `callback` passed to 'get`.
+The current implementation of this in the **Proof of Concept** does not support the chaining style syntax as discussed earlier which will be more flexible.
+Further, this can be achived by making a `queue` of such `filter functions` and call them after the data is returned in the call to `get` before calling the `callback` passed to `get`.

-So, the aim is to register  **user implemented filter functions** and use them while keeping the syntax.
+So, the aim is to register  **user implemented filter functions** in **mailman-cli** and use them while keeping the syntax.

 **Note** : Actually the loops are blocking in `Node.js` but the number of list items is assumed to be less here, so I have written blocking code in `utils.js`.
 Sorry :fearful: , next time I will go for `process`. :wink: